 - Exclusivity: You generally affiliate with one PRO at a time for your writer share, so you do pick one.

 Because you collect a writer share and a publisher share, it is worth understanding how your songs are owned before you register.
-Our guide to music publishing and the piece on what a music publisher does walk through the writer/publisher split.
+Our guide to music publishing and the piece on what a music publisher does walk through the writer/publisher split, and it helps to know how to copyright a song so your ownership is documented before any royalties flow.

 What ASCAP and BMI Do NOT Cover